FOR IMMEDIATE RELEASE

 The gathering will allow new cross-cultural and long-lasting relationships to help one another reach personal- and professional goals.
 With week-long gatherings, Women of Impact invite interested individuals, organizations, and corporations to further connect and collaborate.

-A few of the women traveling with the founder of impactmania, Paksy Plackis-Cheng, to New Zealand: Dr. Miyoung Chun, U.S. BRAIN Initiative, founder and CEO of Alzheimer X; Paola Ferrari, co-founder L’Accademia di Gagliato delle NanoScienze; and Elizabeth Coffey, advisor to blue-chip companies and governments, founder and CEO of Spark Leadership.
+A few of the women traveling with the founder of impactmania, Paksy Plackis-Cheng, to New Zealand: Dr. Miyoung Chun, U.S. BRAIN Initiative, founder and CEO of Alzheimer X; Paola Ferrari, co-founder L’Accademia di Gagliato delle NanoScienze; Elizabeth Coffey, advisor to blue-chip companies and governments, founder and CEO of Spark Leadership; Marirose Meyer, anthropologist; and Kim Yasuda, artist and professor at UCSB.

 Join us and/or support a series of events from November 3 – 8 in Auckland, New Zealand.